 The title fees are enumerated in Section 342.14, Wisconsin Statutes.
-Effective October 1, 2005, the State title fee was increased from \$35 to \$45.
-The title fee is comprised of three components; \$28.50 title fee, \$7.50 supplemental title fee, and \$9 environmental impact fee.
+The State title fee is currently \$45 and is comprised of three components; \$28.50 title fee, \$7.50 supplemental title fee, and \$9 environmental impact fee.
 The \$45 title fee is paid by the owner when filing an application for first Certificate of Title, and by the buyer when filing an application for Certificate of Title after transfer of ownership of the vehicle.
 The titling fees are paid to the Department of Transportation at the same time the vehicle is registered.
-Effective October 1, 2005, the replacement, or duplicate, title fee was increased from \$8 to \$20.
+The replacement, or duplicate, title fee is currently \$20.
 Replacement titles are issued for lost, stolen, or mutilated titles.